Li'l Sebastian: Plot

-At a party afterward, Andy (Chris Pratt) receives praise for his Li'l Sebastian tribute song, "5,000 Candles in the Wind."
-April (Aubrey Plaza) sells many Mouse Rat CDs at an inflated price, which spurs Andy to ask her to become the group's manager.
+At a party afterward, Andy receives praise for his Li'l Sebastian tribute song, "5,000 Candles in the Wind."
+April sells many Mouse Rat CDs at an inflated price, which spurs Andy to ask her to become the group's manager.
 Indirectly responsible for nearly killing Ron, Leslie and Ben agree to no more secret displays of affection at work.
-Ann (Rashida Jones), who previously dated Chris and had trouble getting over him, offers comfort to Chris for his depression.
+Ann, who previously dated Chris and had trouble getting over him, offers comfort to Chris for his depression.
 This makes him appear romantically interested in Ann once again.
 A conflicted Tom decides to resign and accept a job with Entertainment 720.
-Meanwhile, Ron is confronted by his evil ex-wife Tammy (Megan Mullally) at the party.
+Meanwhile, Ron is confronted by his evil ex-wife Tammy at the party.
 But both Ron and Tammy are horrified to learn his other ex-wife, also named Tammy (whom he calls "Tammy 1") has also arrived in town.

 Leslie is approached by scouts looking for potential candidates for elected office, which has always been one of her dreams.
 Impressed by the memorial service and the harvest festival Leslie previously organized, they believe she would be a good candidate for upcoming city council seats, or possibly the mayoral position.
 With the expected increased media attention on her personal life, the scouts ask whether Leslie has any secret scandals in her life.
 She denies any such scandals exist, thus omitting her secret relationship with Ben, and the scouts promise to contact her about preparing an electoral run.